 TASQ school for PhD students

 In July 1-12, 2019, our Faculty will host an interdisciplinary summer school for PhD students entitled “The Toruń Astrophysics, Spectroscopy and Quantum Chemistry school” (TASQ).
-Interested PhD students from abroad can apply for co-funding of the participation in the school till January 25th available as part of the project PROM.

 The central theme of the TASQ school is astrochemistry, a discipline that takes advantage of the knowledge about molecules in order to study astronomical objects.
 The interpretation of the astronomical data requires prior studies: both spectroscopic experiments and quantum-chemical calculations.
 By combining those studies, it’s possible to determine the structure of a molecule, identify its transitions in the spectra, and understand the emission from e.g. molecular clouds by calculating the necessary collisional rates.